Melita Abraham

 Melita Isidora Abraham Schüssler (born 7 July 1997) is a Chilean rower.
 Together with quadruplet sister Antonia, they have won several medals at age-group championships, including gold in the coxless pair at the 2017 World U23 Championships.

 She won gold medals in the coxless pair and quadruple sculls events at the 2019 Pan American Games.

 Schüssler is also a 2015 Pan American Games silver medallist in the coxless pair and has competed in the lightweight double sculls event at the 2016 Summer Olympics.
+She is also a multi-medalist at the South American Games and the Bolivarian Games.